abohalema98/cloudinary-img/README.md

-# cloudinary-img

-Sure, here's a sample README file you can use for your Node.js application:

 # Cloudinary Image Upload App

 This is a Node.js application that allows users to upload images to Cloudinary using the Express framework and Multer for file upload.